Borrowing strengh in hierarchical Bayes: Posterior concentration of the Dirichlet base measure: Main theorems and tools

-The most demanding part of the paper lies in establishing an upper bound of the Wasserstein distance $\Wr(G,G')$ in terms of the variational distance $V(\pG,\pGO)$.
-This is achieved by Theorem~\ref{Thm-contraction} in Section~\ref{Sec-contraction}, which states that for a fixed $G\in \Pcal(\Theta)$ and \emph{any} $G'\in \Pcal(\Theta)$,

-where $A_n(G,G')$ is a quantity that tends to 0 as $n\rightarrow \infty$.
-The rate at which $A_n(G,G')$ tends zero depends only on the geometrically sparse structure of $G$, not $G'$.
-The proof of this result hinges on the existence of a suitable set $\BB_n \subset \Pcal(\Theta)$ measurable with respect to (the sigma algebra induced by) the observed variables $\YYn$, which can then be used to distinguish $G'$ from $G$, in the sense that
+\textit{Bounds on Wasserstein distances}.
+The most demanding part of the paper lies in establishing an upper bound of the Wasserstein distance $\Wr(G,G')$ in terms of the variational distance $V({p_{Y_{[n]}|G}}, {p_{Y_{[n]}|G'}})$.
+This is ultimately achieved by Theorem~\ref{Thm-contraction} in Section~\ref{Sec-contraction}, which states that for a fixed $G\in\Pcal(\Theta)$ and \emph{any} $G'\in\Pcal(\Theta)$, where $A_n(G,G')$ is a quantity that tends to 0 as $n\rightarrow\infty$.
+The rate at which $A_n(G,G')$ tends to zero depends only on the geometrically sparse structure of $G$, not $G'$.
+The proof of this result hinges on the existence of a suitable set $\BB_n \subset\Pcal(\Theta)$ measurable with respect to (the sigma algebra induced by) the observed variables $\YYn$, which can then be used to distinguish $G'$ from~$G$, in the sense that We develop two main lines of attack to arrive at a construction of $\BB_n$.